Updated: December 11, 2024

 Frequently Asked Questions about Moving to Portugal from the US

-There are a great deal of US expats in Portugal, and it is becoming more popular all the time.
+There are many US expats in Portugal, and it is becoming more popular all the time.
 Americans are drawn to the country, particularly for the weather, the low cost of living in Portugal, and the stunning beaches and unique landscapes.

 The cost of living in Portugal is much cheaper than in the US on average for living, property, and general expenses.

-If you are not originally from an EU country, you may need a visa to move to Portugal.
+If you are not from an EU/EEA country or from Switzerland, you will need a visa.
 There are different types of visas depending upon your purpose of visit.
 If you want to move to Portugal to retire with your passive income, the D7 Visa or Passive Income Visa will be the best fit.
 You can also gain a residence permit and move to Portugal when you invest through the Golden Visa Program.
 There is also a student visa for foreign nationals looking to study in Portuguese universities.

 If you are an American citizen, you can enter Portugal visa-free and stay up to 90 days.
-However, you need to get a residence permit or long-term visa if you wish to stay longer.
+However, for Portugal immigration from USA you need to get a residence permit or long-term visa.

 A US citizen can visit Portugal for up to 90 days without a visa.
 However, for an extended stay in the country, obtaining a long-term visa or residence permit is necessary.